envoyproxy/gateway/site/content/en/contributions/design/wasm-extension.md

 However, we need to balance the memory usage and the efficiency, which could be addressed in implementation.

 **Caching Mechanism:** Cached files will be evicted based on LRU（Last recently used）algorithm.
-If the image’s tag is latest, then they will be updated perodically.
+If the image’s tag is latest, then they will be updated periodically.
 The cache clean and update periods will be configurable.

+**Authentication:** To avoid unauthorized access to the Wasm modules downloaded from private OCI registries, the communication between the Envoy and EG will be secured using mutual TLS.

 ## Alternative Considered